jdoleary/Spellmasons/TasksCurrent.md

 ---

-- Idea: A discard card that discards the following cards cast and gets you new cards

 - Question for Brad: Should Protection protect any single ally?
 So that it can work for both players if you stack it?
   - stash: "protection stackable"